 Healthcare in France

 As the healthcare system of France has gone through transformations recently, both working and non-working foreign residents living in France have obtained access to medical services under the Protection Universelle Maladie.
-The healthcare system is partially funded by the French government and the patient in the form of social security contributions deducted from salary.
-In France, every resident should obligatorily have private or public health insurance (sécurité sociale).
-The latter one does not cover all the expenses for medical services, so residents usually decide to upgrade their insurance packages by purchasing private health insurance that is partially or fully reimburses the costs of the medical services.
+In France, every resident should obligatorily have private or public health insurance.

-The healthcare system model in France is similar to that in the USA and other countries of the European Union.
+The healthcare system in France is similar to that in the USA and other countries of the European Union.
 After you obtain health insurance coverage, you also need to register with a family doctor.
-You can easily choose a general practitioner (médecins généralistes) in your area.
 It is necessary to address a family doctor if you have any health issues to get an appointment to any other medical specialist.
-However, this does not apply to the case when you need to visit a gynaecologist, a dentist, or an ophthalmologist.

 There are several basic tips for driving in France:

-- You need to carry the following documents with you while driving in France: driver license, passport, and insurance documents.
+- You need to carry driver license, passport, and insurance documents with you while driving in France.

 - All children under the age of 10 need to travel in special seats.